rcn-ee/tidl-api/docs/source/example.rst

 **Host processing time** is measured on the host, from the moment ``ProcessFrameStartAsync()`` is called till ``ProcessFrameWait()`` returns in user application.
-It includes the TIDL API overhead, the OpenCL runtime overhead, and the time to copy user input data into padded TIDL internal buffers.
+It includes the TIDL API overhead, the OpenCL runtime overhead, and the time to copy between user input/output data and the padded TIDL internal buffers.

 Imagenet
 --------